nest/nest-simulator/doc/userdoc/nest_server.rst

 As explained above, the ``/exec`` route of the NEST Server API allows you to run custom Python scripts within the NEST Server context.
-This can greatly simplify your workflow in situations where you already have the simulation description in form of a Python script.
-On the technical side, however, this route obviously exposes a potential risk for the remote execution of malicious code.
+This can greatly simplify your workflow in situations where you already have the simulation description in the form of a Python script.
+On the technical side, however, this route exposes a potential risk for the remote execution of malicious code.

 In order to protect the execution environment from such security breaches, we execute all user supplied code in a `RestrictedPython
 <https://restrictedpython.readthedocs.io/en/latest/>`_ trusted
 environment.
-The most practical consequence of this is that your scripts are not permitted to import additional Python modules, unless they are explicitly safelisted during the start-up of NEST Server.
+Consequently, this environment blocks your scripts from importing additional Python modules, unless they are explicitly safelisted during the start-up of NEST Server.

-To mark modules as safe for execution within NEST Server and make them available to code from user supplied scripts run through the ``/exec`` route, a comma separated list of Python module names can be assigned to the environment variable ``NEST_SERVER_MODULES`` prior to starting the NEST Server.
+To mark modules as safe for execution within NEST Server and make them available to code from user supplied scripts that run through the ``/exec`` route, a comma separated list of Python module names can be assigned to the environment variable ``NEST_SERVER_MODULES`` prior to starting the NEST Server.